 Node Management

-OSAPI can query a variety of system-level information from managed nodes.
-All node operations are read-only today and run through the job system, so the API server never needs direct access to the host.
+OSAPI can query and update system-level information on managed nodes.
+All node operations run through the job system, so the API server never needs direct access to the host.

 Agent vs. Node